SugarAng5l/uhhhh/README.md

 ["CURSE YOU!"
 C+h w2i] I will put balding shampoo on ur eyebrows while ur sleeping❤

+[Me if I was normal and healthy] Throws you on a volcano in a romantic way

 [chess piece eater😂✌] thinks: Wrinkly dih ewwwwww ew ewwww

 [me when the devil eats me 🤣] thinks: tonget